420pawan/chatgpt-api-practice/README.md

 # ChatGPT API Basics

-I, **Pawan Kumar Mishra**, have customized and extended this project as part of my learning and development journey in AI and software engineering.
+I, **Pawan Kumar Mishra**, have made  this project as part of my learning and development journey in AI and software engineering.

 ---